enricocid/QSboard/README.md

 *What is SBboard?*

-SBboard is the standalone app featuring the board originally implement on LaunchEnr.
+SBboard is the standalone app featuring the board originally implemented on LaunchEnr.
 The board contains frequent/starred contacts and a simple implementation of notes;

 The app itself is very simple: